nuzillard/SDFrw/README.md

 `python demo.py`

-demo.py performs a few transformation on file "flavonoids.sdf", writes the result in file "qualified_flavonoids.sdf", and then queries molecules for the value of the No_CE property.
+"demo.py" performs a few transformation on file "flavonoids.sdf", writes the result in file "qualified_flavonoids.sdf", and then queries molecules for the value of the No_CE property.

 Demo_result\ contains "qualified_flavonoids.sdf" and "demo_printout.txt", a copy of the text sent to the terminal.

-`python updaater.py` prints what to do with updater.py
+`python updater.py` prints what to do with "updater.py".

-Updater_result\ contains flavonoids_updated.sdf, the result of
+Updater_result\ contains "flavonoids_updated.sdf", the result of

 `python updater.py Name flavonoid_names.txt < flavonoids.sdf > flavonoids_updated.sdf`

+that sets or resets Name property in "flavonoids.sdf" with values from "flavonoid_names.txt"